 - Down the Drain: One section requires you to travel through the Sewers.

-- Elite Zombie: Anything that's not a Zombie (which is to say, the actual Minecraft Zombies).
+- Elite Mooks / Elite Zombie: Anything that's not a Zombie (which is to say, the actual Minecraft Zombies).

-- Evil Is Visceral: The other mobs all look like hideously mutated Zombies, and the Industrial Zone (particularly the Reactor) is covered with a strange fleshy substance.
+- Evil Is Visceral: The other mobs all look like hideously mutated Zombies, and the Industrial Sector (particularly the Power Plant) is covered with a strange fleshy substance.

 - Flunky Boss: Roach hides away behind a barricade taking potshots at you, letting his Zombie army do most of the work.